How to File a Delaware LLC or Corporation Amendment

 Let us help you form and maintain your Delaware business

 Making sure your Certificate of Formation or Incorporation is updated is a big part of keeping your business compliant with Delaware state law.
-If this sounds overwhelming, we are here to help.
-We can help you stay state-compliant by amending or correcting your Certificate of Formation as needed.
+If this sounds overwhelming, we’re here to help.
+We can help you stay state-compliant by amending your Certificate of Formation as needed.
 Consider using our amendment service for your business needs.
-You can also take advantage of our Worry-Free Compliance service, which includes two amendments annually as well as many other tools and services to help keep your Delaware business running smoothly.
+You can also take advantage of our Worry-Free Compliance service, which includes two amendments annually, as well as many other tools and services to help keep your Delaware business running smoothly.

 FAQ